 Spay Your Mama & Neuter Your Daddy– Established January 2001 – our shelter provides low/no cost spaying/neutering for pet owners that have recently surrendered a litter.
 Pets who enter this program must meet specific criteria for our services.
 It is our goal to accept the litter (where they will be spayed/neutered and receive any necessary medical prior to adoption), spay the mother (and/or neuter the father) dog/cat so they do not become repeat offenders of continual litters reproducing in our community.
 Prior to instituting this program, we repeatedly saw multiple litters of puppies/kittens coming from the same household.
 We have spayed hundreds of dogs/cats that would have otherwise kept delivering puppies/kittens in to our community.
 IF YOU KNOW OF A PET THAT WOULD BENEFIT FROM THIS PROGRAM PLEASE CONTACT OUR SHELTER 978-422-8585 or email email@example.com

 Worldwide Outreach Program – Established September 2003 – The staff, vets and volunteers at our shelter have partnered with rescue organizations in the Caribbean islands to spay/neuter and provide general veterinary care for the animals of their community at NO COST.
 In the Caribbean there is no money or governmental support for animals.
 Spay/Neuter is our most important focus as well as education, proper nutrition, and ID collars for the pets.
 100% of the trip, supplies and materials are donated or fundraised specifically for these trips.
-Saint Lucia, Puerto Rico, and the Galapagos Islands have all had our assistance.
+Saint Lucia, Puerto Rico, and the Galapagos Islands have all received our assistance.

 Kids Helping Kritters Humane Education – Established September 2003 – a formal program for kids that are to young to help IN our shelter.
 The kids have the ability to tour our shelter, learn about community involvement and the importance of volunteering.
 Children get a behind the scenes tour of the shelter and are educated on a variety of animal welfare topics including basic animal care, the responsibility of owning a pet, how to be safe around pets, importance of spaying and neutering, and what THEY can do to help the pets in our shelter and community.

-Disaster Rescue Assistance – Established August 2004 – disaster animal rescue trained shelter staff and veterinarians travel to natural and man made disasters to assist animals in need.
+Disaster Rescue Assistance – Established August 2004 – disaster animal rescue trained shelter staff and veterinarians travel to natural and man-made disasters to assist animals in need.
 Rescue, recovery and rehabilitation are the main focus.
-100% of the trip/s are funded through donations.
+100% of the trips are funded through donations.
 Our shelter is proud to have assisted after Hurricane Charley, Hurricane Katrina and Hurricane Sandy.

 Shelter Volunteer Program – Established January 2006 – volunteers are critical to our organizations mission.
 Our shelter formalized a volunteer program which accepts volunteers 17 years and older.
 Formal orientations are held each month that walk potential volunteers through our shelter goals, missions and programs.
 Our volunteers have a variety of tasks they can participate in, including hands on pet care, administrative tasks and events.
 Over the past years our shelter has benefited from hundreds of volunteers assisting our shelter, collectively donating several thousand hours of their time.
 Volunteer hours 2007: 4747 – 2008: 3500 – 2009: 4859 – 2010: 6592 – 2011: 5749.5 – 2012: 2873.5

 Kitty Convoy– Established Spring 2006 – an intra-state kitten (and cat) relocation program assisting overburdened euthanasia shelters in Massachusetts.
 Spring through fall (which is high volume kitten season for shelters in New England) – our shelter accepts felines from shelters that are filled to capacity and that face euthanasia for lack of space.
 Our shelter absorbs 100% of the costs to spay/neuter, test, vaccinate and care for these felines until they are adopted.
-To date we have accepted several HUNDRED felines EACH YEAR through this program that would otherwise be euthanized through no fault of their own.
+Each year, we accepted several HUNDRED felines EACH YEAR through this program that would otherwise be euthanized through no fault of their own.

-Whisker Walk – Established June 2008 – A benefit and forum to raise money and awareness for New England based animal welfare organizations that do not have the funds and resources to host their own events.
+Whisker Walk– Established June 2008 – A benefit and forum to raise money and awareness for New England based animal welfare organizations that do not have the funds and resources to host their own events.
 Our shelter pays for all costs associated with hosting the event but generously shares the ability for animal rescue groups to raise and keep 100% of funds they generate through their participation.
-The Whisker Walk caters to families and their pets and promotes responsible pet ownership / care, education and ADOPTION.
+Whisker Walk caters to families and their pets and promotes responsible pet ownership / care, education and ADOPTION.
 A great forum for a public relations, fund-raising, encouraging the general public to adopt a homeless pet from one of their local shelters / rescues and of course, and to show-off the wonderful pets that we’ve all adopted out.

 Safe Shelter Surviving Pet Care Program – Established 2012 – For pet owners that are no longer able to care for their pets or if the pets should outlive the owner, the owner becomes ill and can no longer care for the pets, we will immediately finalize arrangements with the pet owners representative, family member, or executor to have their pets transported to our facilities for care, housing and medical treatment – where the pet will safely reside with us until adopted.
 This program is available to pets regardless of where they reside.
-For information contact email@example.com
+For information email us.

-Operation Pit Stop – Established May 2013 – Our on site veterinary clinic offers “Operation Pit Stop” to encourage responsible pit bull ownership and ultimately lower the euthanasia rate of the breed, which is currently facing an epidemic of homelessness.
+Operation Pit Stop – Established May 2013 – Our on-site veterinary clinic offers “Operation Pit Stop” to encourage responsible pit bull ownership and ultimately lower the euthanasia rate of the breed, which is currently facing an epidemic of homelessness.
 Sadly, this breed is the most common type of dog surrendered to adoption centers and found as strays and represent a majority of the dogs euthanized each year at shelters and animal control facilities.
-Our shelter offers a special discounted rate of $75 (spay OR neuter – Proof of valid rabies vaccine must be presented in the form of a certificate NOT a tag otherwise state law requires vaccination prior to surgery for $15) for owners of Pit Bulls and Pit Bull mixes.
+Our shelter offers a special discounted rate of $75 (spay OR neuter – Proof of valid rabies vaccine must be presented in the form of a certificate NOT a tag otherwise state law requires vaccination prior to surgery) for owners of Pit Bulls and Pit Bull mixes.
 Operation Pit Stop offers a responsible solution to reducing the population of Pit Bulls to a manageable number through affordable spaying and neutering.
 Healthy dogs over the age of 8 weeks and weighing at least 2 pounds are eligible for surgery.
 Additional vaccinations and micro-chips are offered at the time of surgery only.
 Please contact your own veterinarian for ongoing wellness services.
 Our staff reserves the right to deny any aggressive/sick animals to this program.
 For more information/questions or to schedule an appointment please call 978-422-8449 or email email@example.com